9 Physical Therapist Tips to Help You #AgeWell

 4. You can lower your risk of diabetes with exercise.

 One in four Americans over the age of 60 has diabetes.
 Obesity and physical inactivity can put you at risk for this disease.
-But a regular, appropriate physical activity routine is one of the best ways to prevent—and manage—type 1 and type 2 diabetes.
+But a regular, appropriate physical activity routine is one of the best ways to prevent—and manage— type 2 diabetes.

 5. Exercise can help you avoid falls—and keep your independence